shankybnl/shankybnl/README.md

 ## 🚀 About Me
 I'm a software developer who loves to build products/tools that increases developers efficiency.

-- 🌱 I’m currently learning more about designing distributed systems
+- 🌱 I’m currently learning about designing distributed systems
-- 👯 I’m looking to collaborate on solving problems in the software testing space
+- 👯 I’m looking to collaborate on solving problems in the engineering productivity and testing space
 - 💬 Ask me about software testing, transition from automation engineer to developer
 - 📫 How to reach me: [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shankysharma/) or [Email](shankybnl@gmail.com)
 - 😄 Pronouns: He/Him